 AP Report: Investigating claims around ‘The Terror of War’ photograph

-The world-famous AP photo of Kim Phuc — “The Terror of War,” known popularly as “Napalm Girl” — was taken on June 8, 1972, and credited to Nick Ut, a young Vietnamese AP staffer working in the Saigon bureau.
-The image is among the most recognized and celebrated works of photojournalism of the 20th Century.
+The world-famous AP photo of Kim Phuc — “The Terror of War,” known popularly as “Napalm Girl” — was taken on June 8, 1972, and credited to “Nick” Huynh Cong Ut, a young Vietnamese AP staffer working in the Saigon bureau.
+The photo shows a terrified group of children, including 9-year-old Kim Phuc who had ripped off her burning clothes, while fleeing a “friendly fire” napalm attack by a South Vietnamese aircraft.